All ingredients are individually packaged, but our central facility

 Make the Filling

 Heat ½ tsp. olive oil in a medium pan over medium-high heat.
 Add ground beef to hot pan and cook 4-5 minutes, or until almost no pink remains.
 Add onion, poblano pepper (to taste), and 2 tsp. minced jalapeño (to taste) to hot pan and cook 2 minutes.
 Add frozen corn and seasoning blend.
 Use to taste if you prefer less heat.
 Cook 5 minutes and remove from heat.
 Season with ¼ tsp. salt and allow to cool 3-5 minutes.
-Stir in ¼ the Chihuahua cheese.
+Stir in ¼ the Oaxacan cheese.

 Assemble the Enchiladas